binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 PBKDF2, bcrypt and the newer scrypt, apply a Pseudorandom Function (PRF) such as a cryptographic hash, cipher or keyed-Hash Message Authentication Code (HMAC) to the data being received along with a unique salt.
 The salt should be stored with the hashed data.

 Do not use MD5, SHA-1, or the SHA-2 family of cryptographic one-way hashing functions by themselves for cryptographic purposes such as hashing your sensitive data.
 In fact, do not use hashing functions at all for this unless they are leveraged with one of the mentioned KDFs.
+The hashing functions were not designed to be used alone for passwords (to be slow), the hashing speed can not be slowed as hardware continues to get faster.
 Many organisations that have had their datastores stolen, and continue to on a weekly basis, could avoid their secrets being compromised simply by using a decent KDF with salt and a decent number of iterations.
 "_Using four AMD Radeon HD6990 graphics cards, I am able to make about 15.5 billion guesses per second using the SHA-1 algorithm._"

 > Per Thorsheim

 In saying that, PBKDF2 can use MD5, SHA-1 and the SHA-2 family of hashing functions.
 Bcrypt uses the Blowfish (more specifically the Eksblowfish) cipher.
 Scrypt does not have user replaceable parts like PBKDF2.
 The PRF can not be changed from SHA-256 to something else.

-##### Which KDF to use? {#web-applications-countermeasures-datastore-compromise-which-kdf-to-use}
+##### Which KDF to use? {#web-applications-countermeasures-data-store-compromise-which-kdf-to-use}

 You have to consider many things to determine which KDF to use.
 I can't tell you which is the best one to use, which one to use depends on many things.
 You should gain your own understanding of at least the following best of breed KDFs often used for password hashing.